Code-Institute-Submissions/the-easy-whey/README.md

 * Adding items to basket/bag.
 * Adding functionality in the profile's completed orders, to reorder the same items to the same address.
 * Expanded range of products broken down into different categories, such as clothing, accessories etc.
+* A new app, or modifying an existing app for reviews.

 # Technologies
 Technologies used are as follows.